 Next came music.
 C A grew up in a rich musical environment.
 Her maternal Grandfather played the organ and his wife, her beloved, storyteller/writing Grandmother was acclaimed as a 'true alto'.
 Ms. Lofton's father played the violin and as a signer was often liken to popular crooner Bing Crosby.
 Her multi-talented mother studied piano under composer, arranger Margaret Bonds which nurtured a proclivity for Classical, Jazz and Gospel Music in their children.
 Her mother also sang in the Senior Church Choir and conducted the Youth Choir of the family's primary A.M.E. , Church-Coppin Chapel Memorial.
 C A eagerly participated in impromptu singing rounds, but was more attentive to the words in the songs than to the melodies.
 Despite piano lessons, guitar lessons and numerous choir memberships under the direction of Coppin Chapel's two stellar Ministers of Music she continued to struggle with carrying a tune.
 Gone was the aspiration to become a singer/guitarist like Sis Rosetta Tharpe.
 Neither Godmother, Althea F. Baham nor Rev. Dr. Lena Mc Lin could substitute enthusiasm for inadequate musical talent.
 Loving the sound of music is not a quick fix for amusia.

 No matter the artistic machinations, her affair with words remained constant.
 Her love of words had been growing exponentially.
 Dictionary, thesaurus and writing composition courses excited her.
 Writing had become her major art form.
 Words and phrases woke her and put her to sleep.
 Words became her pillow.
 It was stuffed full of life experiences, idioms, mentoring writers, educators and publisher that supported her artistic expressions.
 Over the course of her writing career, Ms. Lofton has attained numerous accolades for writing in America and abroad.
 She is a former IL.
-Arts Council's Artist-in-Resident fellow as well a former Chicago Council on Fine Arts fellow.
-C A Lofton was an early inductee (1976) into the Directory of American Poets & Writers.
+Arts Council's Artist-in-Resident fellow and former Chicago Council on Fine Arts fellow.
+C A Lofton was an early inductee (1976) as a Poet into the Directory of American Poets & Writers.
 Renowned as an engaging teaching artist, she has lectured in both public and private sector venues.
 Today, C A's creative works are divided between writing fiction, lyrics and poetry.
 Currently, Ms. Lofton resides in Chicago, IL and unabashedly loves all things South-side.